Water - drinking water

 - All Adelaide metropolitan water is filtered, which improves taste and appearance.
 Even filtered water may contain some dissolved organic material that may affect taste for some people.

-- Many people claim that they don't like the taste of Adelaide tap water.
+- Some people claim that they don't like the taste of Adelaide tap water.
 The taste of South Australian water does not affect the safety of the water.

 - Tap water is best for teeth.
 In many places, including Adelaide, tap water contains added fluoride which helps protect teeth.